plugwise/python-plugwise/README.md

 ## Development/patches

-Like Home Assistant Core we use `pre-commit` and additionally run [pre-commit.ci](http://pre-commit.ci) to automatically validate your commits and PRs.
+Like Home Assistant Core, we use `pre-commit` and additionally run [pre-commit.ci](http://pre-commit.ci) to automatically validate your commits and PRs.

-If you want to create a PR please make sure you at least run `scripts/setup.sh`.
+If you want to create a PR, please ensure you at least run `scripts/setup.sh`.
 This will ensure your environment is set up correctly before attempting to `git commit`.
 We sincerely and highly recommended also setting up local testing, see [`tests/README.md`](https://github.com/plugwise/python-plugwise/blob/main/tests/README.md) for more information and run `scripts/setup_test.sh` to prepare your environment.

 ## Project support status